taddeseanb/kenya-hub/docs/developer/tutorial-data-management/2-interact-with-data-repositories.md

 ## Setup environment

 The tool we will use is based on python.
 It has some specific dependencies which are best installed via [Conda](https://conda.io).
 Conda creates a virtual python environment, so any activity will not interfere with the base python environment of your machine.
+Notice that the [next paragraph](#pythongdal-via-docker) describes an alternative approach without installing python locally.

 If you don't have Conda, you can install [Anaconda](https://www.anaconda.com/download) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html#installing) and consider to read the [getting started](https://docs.conda.io/projects/conda/en/stable/user-guide/getting-started.html).

 Now start a commandline or powershell with conda enabled (or add conda to your PATH).
 On windows look for the `Anaconda prompt` in start menu.
 First we will navigate to the folder in which we unzipped the sample data repository.
 Make sure you are not in the `data` directory but one above.